Meet our teachers

 Directing, Sketch Writing, Comedy Improv

-Joseph is a Writer, Director, and Performer who returned to New York after spending six years in Chicago.
+Joseph is a CAA alumn and Writer, Director, and Performer who returned to New York after spending six years in Chicago.
 During his time in the midwest, Joseph performed on improv teams at the IO Theatre and worked as a writer, director, and producer on a number of Transmedia productions for web, television, commercials, as well as live theatrical events.
 A lover of television critical analysis, Joseph has also dedicated a lot of time working with publications such as the online scholarly resource "The Watercooler Journal" where he wrote journalistic articles on television studies.
 The creation of his autobiographical web series “A Good Sense of Tumor” was featured on NPR’s Studio 360 with Kurt Anderson.

 Directing, Choreography, Voice